-Share the free, colorful, and informative 8 ½ x 11 (2-sided) flyer that outlines the creative resources, outreach activities, and opportunities available from PACER’s National Bullying Prevention Center, which is the organization which created and manages the Teens Against Bullying website.
+This free, colorful, and informative 8 ½ x 11 (2-sided) flyer, available in English and Spanish, outlines the creative resources, outreach activities, and opportunities available from PACER’s National Bullying Prevention Center, which is the organization which created and manages the Teens Against Bullying website.
 Distribute at your local event, activity, or fundraiser.

 Tell your school about the bookmarks